afbird/Week4_HW_TidyData/CodeBook.md

 12. Generate aggregation with averages by subject_no and activity_id and save file to disk

-##Description of the variables in the tiny_data.txt file General description of the file including:
+DIMENSIONS AND SUMMARY OF THE DATA IN THE RAW DATA AND OUTPUT DATA SETS:

-Dimensions of the dataset
+Dimensions and summary of the data in the raw data set:

-  Data set consisted of 10299 observations with 561 attributes each
+  Raw data set consisted of 10299 observations with 561 attributes each

-Summary of the data - Variables present in the dataset - obtained from reference [1] below
+Summary of the data - Variables present in the raw dataset - obtained from reference [1] below

   - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.